sebastiankalciov/yt-downloader/README.md

 * A brand new design.
 * More functionality.
 * Reducing the size of the code.
-Hopefully, to be done untill the end of this year.
+Hopefully, to be done by the end of this year.

 <img src = "https://duck1337.is-inside.me/bXc7qriI.png" width = "500px">